GPII/linux/README.md

 # Setting Up a Physical or Virtual Machine Without Using Vagrant

 The next section describes an automated deployment approach that involves using Vagrant.
 If the GPII Linux Framework needs to be set up on a physical or virtual machine without using Vagrant then the ``install.sh`` script in the ``provisioning`` directory can be used.
 The script will bootstrap the environment to the point where Ansible roles can be used to set up the Framework.
-You will need administrative privileges (via sudo) and GNOME 3 set up on Fedora 23 or 24 before using the script:
+You will need administrative privileges (via sudo) and GNOME 3 set up on Fedora 24 before using the script:
 ```
 cd provisioning
-sudo GPII_FRAMEWORK_DIR=/opt/gpii-linux-framework ./install.sh
+sudo GPII_FRAMEWORK_DIR=/opt/gpii-linux-framework sh install.sh
 ```
 The ``GPII_FRAMEWORK_DIR`` environment variable should be used to point to the file system location where this Git working directory exists.